wittmannaaron/flare_proxy/README.md

 The FLARE-Proxy implements sophisticated vector search through ChromaDB:

 1. Document Storage:
-   - AnythingLLM stores documents as embeddings in ChromaDB
+   - Documents are stored as embeddings in ChromaDB
    - Each document is converted into a high-dimensional vector representation (3072 dimensions)
    - Collections in ChromaDB organize documents by workspace